Redirecting a stdout to a file using sudo and tee

-When you attempt to modify a file without write permission on it, you will end-up with a
+When you attempt to modify a file without write permission on it, you will get a

-$ touch donottouch.txt && sudo chown root donottouch.txt $ cat donottouch.txt $ echo "change stuff" > donottouch.txt -bash: donottouch.txt: Permission denied
+[me@host ~]$ touch donottouch.txt && sudo chown root donottouch.txt [me@host ~]$ cat donottouch.txt [me@host ~]$ echo "change stuff" > donottouch.txt -bash: donottouch.txt: Permission denied

-Using sudo before echo won't help since the redirection will still apply within your shell environment.
-Here is few approaches to this problem.
+echo won't help you since the redirection will still apply within your shell environment.
+Here is a few approaches to this problem.

 The tee utility copies standard input to standard output, making a copy in zero or more files.
 The output is unbuffered.

 [me@host ~]$ echo "change stuff" | tee donottouch.txt -bash: donottouch.txt: Permission denied [me@host ~]$ echo "change stuff" | sudo tee donottouch.txt Password: change stuff [me@host ~]$ cat donottouch.txt change stuff

 If you don't want to see the text being display by tee, you just need to redirect stdout to

 $ echo "change stuff" | sudo tee donottouch.txt >/dev/null Password: $ cat donottouch.txt change stuff